Refractive Surgery Options

-As you may know laser in situ keratomileusis (LASIK) procedures to eliminate or minimize nearsightedness, farsightedness, and astigmatism have been performed in the United States and throughout the world for many years now.
-After co-managing with renowned surgeons at the SoCal Eye and seeing wonderful results from their work, I am convinced that many people who are dependent on their eyeglasses and/or contact lenses may be good candidates for one of the laser refractive surgery procedures.
+As you may know laser in situ keratomileusis (LASIK) procedures to eliminate or minimize myopia (nearsightedness), hyperopia (farsightedness), and astigmatism have been performed in the United States and throughout the world for many years now.
+If you are dependent on your eyeglasses and/or contact lenses to see better, you may be a good candidate for LASIK.

-All laser refractive surgery procedures involve using a laser treatment to reshape the front part of the eye called cornea in order to help you see better without eyeglasses or contact lenses.
+LASIK, PRK, and SMILE use a laser treatment to reshape the front part of the eye called cornea whereas EVO ICL uses intraocular lenses in order to help you see better without eyeglasses or contact lenses.

-A contact-lens-shaped piece of corneal tissue called a lenticule is created inside the the intact cornea using a femtosecond laser on an anesthetized eye.
+SMILE is a minimally invasive surgery.
+A contact-lens-shaped piece of corneal tissue called a lenticule is created inside the intact cornea using a femtosecond laser on an anesthetized eye.
 The lenticule is then dissected and removed through the small tunnel incision with minimal disruption of the skin cells.
-SMILE is recommended for patients with moderate to high myopia (nearsightedness) but without astigmatism.
-It is a great option for patients with a high risk of developing dry eye.
+SMILE is recommended for patients with moderate to high nearsightedness but without astigmatism.
+This laser refractive surgery option is great for patients with a high risk of developing dry eye.
 It takes medium visual recovery time.
-It is minimally invasive, fast, and least discomfort after surgery.
-It can produce light sensitivity, scratchiness, tearing for 1-2 hours following the procedure.
-It has the lowest risk for dry eye.
-The procedure is 95% in producing the accuracy and likelihood of achieving 20/20 vision.
+The procedure is minimally invasive, fast, and least discomfort after surgery.
+However, it can produce light sensitivity, scratchiness, tearing for 1-2 hours following the procedure.
+This treatment for refractive errors is 95% in producing the accuracy and likelihood of achieving 20/20 vision.